equilibrium-eosdt/equilibrium-financial-pallet/doc/README.md

 ####  _Returns_

-* RealNumber volatility number for portfolio of assets of given `account_id` or NotEnoughPoints if not enough data points to perform calculation.
+* FixedNumber volatility number for portfolio of assets of given `account_id` or NotEnoughPoints if not enough data points to perform calculation.

 #### _Errors_